There’s a big problem in marketing today. And that problem is how the industry works with advertising cookies.

 Marketers and agencies will see better performance driven by seamless people-based targeting, measurement, frequency capping and suppression, and the ability to unify this with search, direct mail, email, and in-store visits.
 They will also be able to see the benefits of programmatic marketing in more touch-points as cookieless channels emerge like mobile, addressable TV, call centers, and Internet of Things.

 Publishers and Supply-Side Platforms (SSP’s) will see high higher CPMs thanks to having more inventory resolved to people-based data.

 Demand Side Platforms (DSPs) will see more scale in programmatic campaigns, richer data for campaigns, the ability to extend their technologies into emerging channels, and less overhead with the elimination of the cookie sync process.

 Consumers will enjoy a more robust open web, less latency using the internet, more relevant experiences from marketers, and access to a more consumer friendly opt out.

-We are excited to launch this initiative, and believe the programmatic advertising ecosystem will look fundamentally different as it comes to a fruition—with a stronger ecosystem and a stronger internet as a result.
+We are excited to launch this initiative, and believe that moving programmatic advertising beyond advertising cookies will make the ecosystem look fundamentally different as it comes to a fruition—but with a stronger ecosystem and a stronger internet as a result.